"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 Tim Robinson is an Enneagram Type 4

-Type 4s are known as "The Individualist"—driven by a deep need for authentic self-expression while feeling fundamentally different from others.
-They fear being ordinary, inauthentic, or emotionally cut off from themselves, leading them to create unique art that processes their rich inner emotional world.
+Type 4s are known as "The Individualist", driven by a deep need to express what is genuinely theirs while feeling fundamentally different from everyone else.
+They fear being ordinary, counterfeit, or emotionally cut off from themselves, leading them to create unique art that processes their rich inner emotional world.

 The core wound of Type 4s often involves feeling abandoned or misunderstood, creating a lifelong pattern of transforming emotional pain into creative expression that connects them to others who feel equally misunderstood.